Upcoming Deadlines:

 What technologies do I need to participate?

 These online courses rely on technology for general course delivery, display of streaming video and other multimedia, and video calls with group members.
-To participate in these courses, learners will need to have access to computer hardware and a stable internet connection.
-Learners will also need access to a camera, microphone, and speakers to participate in weekly web conferences.
+To participate in these courses, learners will need to have access to a computer with high-speed internet connection, a camera, microphone, and the ability to listen to audio (e.g., via speakers or headset).

-Please note that because of government regulations, users in the following countries are currently not able to access the required technologies for the courses: Cuba, Iran, North Korea, Sudan, Syria, and Ukraine (Crimea region)
+Due to government regulations, users in the following countries are currently not able to access the required technologies for the courses: Cuba, Iran, North Korea, Sudan, Syria, and Ukraine (Crimea region).

 Are the courses mobile-friendly?